 The Jatiluwih rice terraces in north Bali are the greenest shade of green you’ll ever see, which has given this place the nickname ‘Jatiluwih green land.’

 These are some of our favorite rice fields for trekking in Bali, and they’re pretty easy to visit on a day trip from almost any corner of the island.

 Where To Stay

 Jatiluwih Rice Terraces

 Jatiluwih has a nice new paved walking path that winds its way through the rice fields.
 You can explore it on foot or by bicycle.

 Palm trees and endless waves of green stretch out in all directions, and this is still one place in Bali where farmers may outnumber tourists.

 Photographers and drone pilots will be in heaven here — you’ll get some great views of the Bali volcanoes in the distance, and the fields seem like they stretch out into infinity.

 The concrete path is wide and flat for the most part, but do be careful if you decide to walk off the path into the rice terraces, because Bali snakes sometimes like to hide in rice fields.

 Along the way, you’ll most likely meet tourists from all around the world, but it’s never very crowded.
 These rice terraces are further from town so they haven’t really been spoiled by tourism yet like the ones at Tegalalang!

 How Long To Stay

 You can easily spend several hours (or days) at Jatiluwih green land, but the best highlights can be seen in an hour or less.

 The full length of the walking paths is several kilometers, but you can turn back or take a shortcut out at any time.

 The Jatiluwih entrance fee is 50k Rupiah (~$3 USD) for adults, and 40k for kids.
 This is current as of 2024.

-On my latest visit, I discovered there’s also a new fee of 150k ($10) for flying a drone at Jatiluwih.
-This is kind of absurd and extortionate by Indonesian standards, because that’s more than a full day’s salary here.
+On my latest visit, I also discovered there’s a new fee of 150k ($10) for flying a drone at Jatiluwih.
+This is kind of silly and extortionate by Indonesian standards, because that’s more than a full day’s salary here.